For more information, please visit our Wiki.

 World of Tanks supports the Microsoft Windows series operating systems.

 You can download World of Tanks with the help of our special web installer, which will automatically download and install the game.
-Follow this link:
+Follow th link:

-You may also have your client updated automatically via torrent RSS, by adding World of Warplanes RSS feed into your torrent client.
+You may also have your client updated automatically via torrent RSS, by adding World of Tanks RSS feed into your torrent client.
 To do so, perform the following steps:

 Currently, World of Tanks features more than 200 tanks from America, Britain, China, France, and the USSR.